 Establishing a new river improvement trust

-Local governments who wish to establish a new river improvement trust and associated area can apply to the Minister for Natural Resources, Mines and Energy.
+Local governments who wish to establish a new river improvement trust and associated area can apply to the Minister for Regional Development and Manufacturing and Minister for Water.

 Public interest disclosures

 River improvement trusts can use the procedure for managing public interest disclosures template (DOC, 425.0KB) to comply with provisions of the Public Interest Disclosure Act 2010.

 For more information or for a copy of an area map for a particular river improvement trust, contact the department at StatutoryAuthorities@rdmw.qld.gov.au